abbasmsh1/Traderv4/README.md

 ## Acknowledgments

 - Binance API for market data
-- Together AI for agent capabilities
+- Mistral AI for agent capabilities
 - Streamlit for dashboard framework
 - TA-Lib for technical analysis
 - LangChain for agent framework